Francis C. Barlow: Civil War

 Two days after the battle, Barlow was promoted to brigadier general of volunteers.
 He was an unusual general, slight of build with a peaceful, boyish face, colorless cheeks without a typical general's beard, and a thin voice.
 He dressed informally, often wearing a "checked flannel lumberjack shirt" under an unbuttoned uniform coat.
 One of General George G. Meade's staff officers wrote that he looked "like a highly independent mounted newsboy."
 But Barlow had a reputation as an aggressive fighter with strong personal confidence.
 Rather than carrying the Army-issued officer sword, he wore a heavy enlisted man's cavalry saber, which he used to whack the backsides of stragglers.
 (His disdain for stragglers became a personal obsession.
 His columns on the march would be followed by a company in skirmish line with fixed bayonets to move them along.)

 Barlow suffered from his Antietam wound for months, becoming emaciated and suffering from what doctors called an "influence of malaria."
-Although he was not fully recovered, he returned to the Army in April 1863 and commanded the 2nd Brigade, 2nd Division, XI Corps, at the Battle of Chancellorsville.
+Although he was not fully recovered, he returned to the Army in April 1863 and commanded the 2nd Brigade, Second Division, 11th Corps, at the Battle of Chancellorsville.
 There, his corps was subjected to the devastating flank attack of Lt.
-Gen. Thomas J. "Stonewall" Jackson that routed it, but Barlow's brigade had been detached to support the III Corps and thus escaped the humiliation.
-After the battle, General Howard promoted Barlow to command of the 1st Division, XI Corps, replacing its wounded commander, with orders to restore the fighting qualities of its defeated brigades.
+Gen. Thomas J. "Stonewall" Jackson that routed it, but Barlow's brigade had been detached to support the 3rd Corps and thus escaped the humiliation.
+After the battle, General Howard promoted Barlow to command of the 1st Division, 11th Corps, replacing its wounded commander, with orders to restore the fighting qualities of its defeated brigades.
 Barlow immediately angered his men by arresting the popular Col. Leopold von Gilsa, and they considered him a "petty tyrant."

 On July 1, 1863, Barlow commanded his unhappy division at the Battle of Gettysburg.
 While awaiting the expected Confederate assault, Barlow left his assigned position to move to higher ground on Blocher's Knoll (now known as Barlow's Knoll).
-His move left the remaining XI Corps division, that of Maj.
+His move left the remaining 11th Corps division, that of Maj.
 Gen. Carl Schurz, at risk, and exposed both of his own flanks.
 The Confederates took advantage of his error: Maj.
-Gen. Jubal Early's division overwhelmed Barlow's division and forced the retreat of the entire XI Corps with great loss.
+Gen. Jubal Early's division overwhelmed Barlow's division and forced the retreat of the entire Eleventh Corps with great loss.
 Barlow himself was wounded and left for dead on the field.
 He was found and cared for by Confederate Brig.
 Gen. John B. Gordon, who sent him to a field hospital.
 According to an account written by Gordon in 1901, he allowed Barlow's wife Arabella to enter the Confederate camp to tend to her wounded husband, but this account is deemed apocryphal.
 The popular story continued that Gordon presumed Barlow had died and that both men met years later, being very surprised each was still alive.
 An examination of Barlow's subsequent war record makes this story very unlikely.